Stellarend/Tower-of-Fantasy-Guide/README.md

 | Cocoritter | Absolute Zero Scepter | Support | Ice | Scepter |
 | Zero (Rei) | Veto Cube | Support | Fire | Cube |

-When choosing a character, there are a few things you should take into account:
+When choosing a weapon, there are a few things you should take into account:

 1. Enjoyment

-    If you don't enjoy your characters then you'll never want to play, so you'll never make progress.
-The most important thing is that you enjoy your character to keep you motivated to grind for progression.
+    If you don't enjoy your weapons then you'll never want to play, so you'll never make progress.
+The most important thing is that you enjoy your weapon to keep you motivated to grind for progression.

 1. Team Requirements